Pylons/pyramid/docs/narr/security.rst

 .. code-block:: python

     class IAuthorizationPolicy(object):
-        """ An object representing a BFG authorization policy. """ def permits(self, context, principals, permission):
+        """ An object representing a Pyramid authorization policy. """ def permits(self, context, principals, permission):
             """ Return True if any of the principals is allowed the permission in the current context, else return False """